 Noise is not quite the same as grain.
 A digital image can contain both color noise and uniform noise.
 With a film print, you get the physical grain from the negative, which when printed looks simply beautiful.
 To me, it's almost as if the image feels alive.
 If you've ever seen a medium or large format film print, you can see straight away why they are so special.
 There is a depth and life to the image that immediately stands out.

 The classic Kodak Tri-X 400.
 Grainy and proud!

 This is why I always appreciate the look of an optical film print, especially those creamy looking B&W silver gelatin prints.
 I would take that any day over digital.

 Ok ok, enough waxing lyrical over film.
 The reason I am so passionate about it is that film's days are numbered.
-Technology always wins out, and thats a great thing.
+Technology always wins out, and that's a great thing.
 Think about how crappy digital cameras were 10 years ago back in 2005?
 Fast forward to today and digital is getting smaller and stupidly advanced.
 Sony A7-S anyone?

 So whats a photographer to do?

-My advice to anyone who has never even touched film, is to buy a cheap 35mm SLR and give it a try with a few rolls.
+My advice to anyone who has never even touched film is to buy a cheap 35mm SLR and give it a try with a few rolls.
 Shooting 35mm can be great for portraits or street photography.
-Medium format isn't too much of a leap from 35mm, but you gain enhanced resolution and the look you can achieve with portraits is very unique due to the shallower depth of field.
+Medium format isn't too much of a leap from 35mm, but you gain enhanced resolution and the look you can achieve with portraits is quite unique due to the shallower depth of field.